 The icon links to the social page.
 The drop shadow makes that obvious to the user when they hover over the item

 Give your users the option to view a tutorial so they are aware of the various actions they can take.
 If your company focuses on building relationships with its clients and has dedicated account managers, talk to the team about scheduling a live training or webinar with customers to review new futures.
-Get with your marketing team to create customer-focused collateral that your customers can refer to such as video tutorials coupled with new feature emails.
+Get with your marketing team to create customer-focused collateral that your customers can refer to such as video tutorials coupled with new feature emails, to learn more about modern customer-focused marketing strategies, see this influencer marketing expert and Sideqik founder Kurt Uhlir website.

 Let your users know how many rows they are viewing out of a universe count.
 You should perform usability tests on your tables to fine-tune decisions such as “what should be the default view of the table”?
 In my usability testing on tables, I found users almost always navigated to the dropdown to select “view all”.
 For this reason, I found it to be user friendly to default to show all of the data and include how many lines of data are in the table.
 There’s only so much a viewport height and width will allow the user to view at once.
 Include a simple horizontal and vertical scroll for the table.